NeuroSyd/latent-space-discovery/README.md

 ### Usage

-Run the following to extract features using AAE
+Run the following to extract features using different autoencoders

 ```
 main.py
 ```

-And run the following when PCA, ICA,are used
+And run the following to extract features when PCA, NMF, FastICA, ICA, RBM etc. are used

 ```
 main_pca.py